earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot03-interactive-maps-leaflet-R.md

 ## Interactive Maps with Leaflet

 Static maps are useful for creating figures for reports and presentation.
-Sometimes, however, we want to interact with our data.
-We can use the leaflet package for R to overlay our data on top of interactive maps.
+Sometimes, however, you want to interact with your data.
+You can use the leaflet package for R to overlay your data on top of interactive maps.
 You can think about it like Google  maps with your data overlaid on top!

 ### What is Leaflet?